 The GMAC’s EA focuses on the skills that are critical both at work and in an EMBA program: higher order reasoning, critical thinking, analysis, and problem-solving.

 There is also an increased proportion of Integrated Reasoning (IR) questions, making up one-third of the assessment.
+Research shows that IR is most consistent with what people see in the work place and in the executive MBA classroom.
 In the GMAT, IR makes up a smaller proportion of the assessment and is reported separately from the total score.

 More business oriented

 The GMAC’s EA is more business-oriented and, therefore, more relevant to EMBA candidates with 10+ years’ work experience and a greater business sense than younger people considering full-time programs.
 Unlike the GMAT, the GMAC’s EA is for executive MBA programs only.

 Designed for busy professionals, the EA includes three short 30-minute sections with a total of 40 questions instead of 90 questions and an essay in the GMAT.

 They understand that those seeking an executive MBA have busy schedules and therefore need more flexibility.
 The assessment can be rescheduled as many times as candidates like, with no additional fees (at least 24 hours before an appointment).
 The EA can be taken all year round at over 600 test centers.